UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_01.md

 </iframe>

-Notes: On this slide we have represented the values of one of the dataframe columns with different color combinations.
-Using the correct color combination might at first seem like a matter of aesthetics rather than an important part of data visualization, but it can have a profound impact on how we interpret plots.
+Notes: On this slide we have represented the values of one of the dataframe columns with different colour combinations.
+Using the correct colour combination might at first seem like a matter of aesthetics rather than an important part of data visualization, but it can have a profound impact on how we interpret plots.

-Without knowing the details of how the color combinations in this slide were created or even what makes for a good combination of colors, we can immediately see that it is easier to interpret the plot on the right.
+Without knowing the details of how the colour combinations in this slide were created or even what makes for a good combination of colours, we can immediately see that it is easier to interpret the plot on the right.

-Having the slight variation from light to dark blue is a more natural mapping for a range of values compared to the wide array of different colors used in the left plot.
+Having the slight variation from light to dark blue is a more natural mapping for a range of values compared to the wide array of different colours used in the left plot.

 We will learn why this is in a few slide decks!